 NOTE: Improper loading of the fluid will lead to errors in the measurements.
 Under filled sample will lower torque distribution and over filled sample will lead erroneous stress distributions due to spilling along the edges.

 Select ‘Motor’ and ‘Velocity’ tabs to 5 rad/s and 0 rad/s alternately, until there is minimal inertia and velocity in the sample underneath the geometry.
-The control screen on the rheometer instrument and the control panel of the rheometer instrument control software will display the gap inertia and velocity (see Supplementary Figure 13).
+The control screen on the rheometer instrument and the control panel of the rheometer instrument control software will display the velocity (see Supplementary Figure 13).

 Press ‘Geometry Gap’ button on rheometer to lower geometry to the preset suitable gap per specific geometry.
 Alternatively, click on ‘Geometry Gap’ icon under ‘Gap’ tab in the ‘Control Panel’ option in the rheometer instrument control software (see Supplementary Figure 14).